dotnet/performance/src/benchmarks/gc/README.md

 Open a Visual Studio Developer Command Prompt, go to `src/exec/env`, and run `.\build.cmd`.
 This requires `cmake` to be installed.

+_ARM NOTE_: Skip this step.
+Visual Studio and its build tools are not supported on ARM/ARM64.

 ### Other setup

 You should have `dotnet` installed.